polimediaupv/paella/doc/adopters/configure.md

 ## How to set/modify data delegates?

 Take a look to the [DataDelegate](../developers/paella_data.md) page.

+## How to specify the default audio tag?

+Use the "defaultAudioTag" property.
+If this property is not set, the default audio tag is the current language code of the browser.

 ## Can I choose when a plugin is shown depending on the play mode ( embed, fullScreen, standard .. etc )?